-Although all spread of MRSA is unwanted, understanding how policy could affect the spread of CCs differentially is relevant in that CCs might differ in their resistance potential and also their virulence (van Hal et al., 2012), and thereby in caused morbidity and mortality.
-Our modelling study suggest that differences between countries in main CC types present may be due to historical contingencies, and subsequent spread mostly contained within country borders by patient transfer networks (Donker et al., 2010, 2017), rather than due for example only policy differences in antibiotic use.
-The CC that happened to be the first, locally, to incorporate an SCCmec element (Deurenberg and Stobberingh, 2008), allowing it to grow in the hospitals of that country, could claim a competitive edge due to higher prevalence from then on.
-This may have helped such a CC to remain dominant even when otherwise somewhat fitter competitor CCs were introduced later - our model suggests that, unless introduced at high density, only a CC with substantially higher resistance and/or growth-rate could take-over.
-For instance, country level antibiotic policy change might then not be expected to drive take-over by another CC more adapted to the new regime; instead, the already locally established and thereby advantaged CC could be expected to remain and subsequently adapt.
-However, if policy effects a stronger fitness difference between CCs, such as was observed in Hungary (Horváth et al., 2012; Conceição et al., 2007), our model does predict a switch in CC dominance, which could then affect MRSA morbidity.
+626 Although all spread of MRSA is unwanted, understanding how policy could affect the spread 627 of CCs differentially is relevant in that CCs might differ in their resistance potential and also their 628 virulence (4), and thereby in caused morbidity and mortality.
+Our modelling study suggest that 629 differences between countries in main CC types present may be due to historical contingencies, and 630 subsequent spread mostly contained within country borders by patient transfer networks (16,17), 631 rather than due for example only policy differences in antibiotic use.
+The CC that happened to be the 632 first, locally, to incorporate an SCCmec element (2), allowing it to grow in the hospitals of that 633 country, could claim a competitive edge due to higher prevalence from then on.
+This may have 634 helped such a CC to remain dominant even when otherwise somewhat fitter competitor CCs were 635 introduced later - our model suggests that, unless introduced at high density, only a CC with 636 substantially higher resistance and/or growth-rate could take-over.
+For instance, country level 637 antibiotic policy change might then not be expected to drive take-over by another CC more adapted 638 to the new regime; instead, the already locally established and thereby advantaged CC could be 639 expected to remain and subsequently adapt.
+However, if policy effects a stronger fitness difference 640 between CCs, such as was observed in Hungary (39,56), our model does predict a switch in CC 641 dominance, which could then affect MRSA morbidity.